apache/incubator-pegasus-website/_docs/en/tools/shell.md

 Explanation:

 - This command will set the current environmental variables of the table.
 Please use `use [app_name]` to select a specific table before executing this command.
-For reference, see [get_app_envs](/administration/table-env#get_app_envs).

 Examples:

 ```
 >>> use temp
+OK
 >>> set_app_envs rocksdb.usage_scenario bulk_load
+set app envs succeed
 ```

 ### del_app_envs